FrankSHLi/ThingsProDoc/Provisioning.md

 ## 1. Factory [By Moxa]
 ### 1.1 Default Setting

+All the devices will be loaded with:

+- Moxa Industrial Linux (Debian)
+- Azure IoT Edge
+- ThingsPro Edge.

-Devices dfault enable UDP port 40404 for device discovery.
+Devices will enable Ethernet UDP port 40404 for device discovery by default, users can decide whether to disable it or not on ThingsPro Edge Web GUI or through API after the device provisioning process.

 ## 2. Provision [By SI or Client]

 ![](./Image/ProvisionFlow.png)

 ### 2.1 Discovery

 The provisioning utility broadcasts to UDP port 40404 and wait for response from devices.
 Once device receives the broadcast, it should respond with it's informations, which will be used during the provisioning process, such as IP address, port and serial number.

 ### 2.2 Login

 After discovering the devices, now the provisioning utility knows how to invoke API calls to each device.
 However, most of the ThingsPro APIs are protected by Json Web Tokens.
 The provisioning utility needs to login each device in order to get their token.

 If this is the first time provisioning the device, the provisioning utility can login to the unit with default user name and password, otherwise user will have to provide the login credentials.